Last visit: May 31, 2023

 - Stupid-good hot fudge sundaes from San Francisco institution Ghirardelli

-- Homemade ice cream sandwiches that rival to ones in T-Mobile Park from CREAM
+- Homemade ice cream sandwiches that will make you purr in delight from CREAM

 You also know you’re in San Francisco with the presence of The Garden which is a sit-down area behind the centerfield fence that serves healthier cuisine including fruits and vegetables picked right from the in-stadium garden.
 There’s also The Organic Coup (for açai bowls), and a stand serving bubble tea.